About Dr. Joseph Pergolizzi

 Pain is the #1 reason people seek a doctor’s care

-Dr. Pergolizzi started his career as a chemist but switched his focus to pain, the #1 reason people seek care.
-He was concerned that pain patients “had no voice” and were unnecessarily suffering in silence, afraid of the side effects of common pain treatment options.
-Since that time, Dr. Pergolizzi has been working tirelessly to overcome that fear and get his patients on the road to recovery by offering a wide range of treatment options best suited to individuals’ needs.
+Early in Dr. Pergolizzi's career, he was concerned that pain patients “had no voice” and were unnecessarily suffering in silence, afraid of the side effects of common pain treatment options.
+Since that time, Dr. Pergolizzi has been working tirelessly to overcome that fear and get his patients on the road to recovery by offering a wide range of treatment options best suited to each individual’s needs.

 Dr. Pergolizzi’s approach is to treat pain immediately, because pain left untreated becomes harder to treat and can actually cause the body to become “hard wired” for chronic pain.
 In addition, he recognizes that many of his patients need a combination of options to effectively alleviate their pain—there’s no magic bullet.
 He assesses and takes into account the severity of an individual’s pain, along with its impact on their psychological and social well-being, to design a holistic treatment plan best suited to their overall well-being.